jpatter/DSX_Local_Workshop_V12/README.md

 Goals:
 1. Uploading Data Sets
 2. Introduction to Watson Machine Learning
-3. Optional: Refine Data (?)

-### Lab 6: SPSS Modeler in DSX -- consider changing for Lab in Lab Instructions
+### Lab 6: SPSS Modeler in WSL -- consider changing for Lab in Lab Instructions
-1. Follow the instructions in Lab Instructions/SPSS_Modeler_in_DSXL.pdf
+1. Follow the instructions in Lab Instructions/SPSS_Modeler_in_WSL.pdf

 Goals:
 1. Introduction to SPSS Modeler